 You can definitely make this with boneless chicken thighs if you prefer.

-What kind of mushrooms did we use?
+What mushrooms did we use with the chicken thighs?

 Want more low-carb chicken baked chicken recipes?